KhyatiSatija/Achievo/README.md

 ### Eisenhower Matrix
 The Eisenhower Matrix, also known as Urgent-Important Matrix, is a time management tool that helps users prioritize tasks based on their urgency and importance.
 It categorizes tasks into four quadrants:

 - **Urgent and Important:** Tasks that need immediate attention.
-These are top priorities.
+These are the top priorities.
 - **Important, but Not Urgent:** Tasks that are significant but can be scheduled for later.
 - **Urgent, but Not Important:** Tasks that are pressing but don't contribute significantly to long-term goals.
 - **Not Urgent and Not Important:** Low-priority tasks that can be eliminated or delegated.